happybeing/safenetwork-fuse/README.md

 Pull requests are welcome of course, so if you would like to help with development or just want to run from source, see below.

 ## Implementation
-SAFE FUSE is a command line application based on [safe-cli-boilerplate](https://github.com/theWebalyst/safe-cli-boilerplate).
+SAFE Drive is a command line application based on [safe-cli-boilerplate](https://github.com/theWebalyst/safe-cli-boilerplate).

 It is written in NodeJS using the `fuse-bindings` and `safenetworkjs` libraries, and packaged as a stand-alone executable for Windows, Mac OS and Linux.
 Limitations on the packaging scheme mean that some files are placed next to the executable.